Hax4us/haxRat/README.md

 ## TODO
 - Call Blocker

-## Installation ( Only For TERMUX )
+## Installation
+### For TermuxBlack Users
+- `apt install haxrat`
+- Run server `haxrat`

+### For Termux Users
 1. Install NodeJs `apt install nodejs`

 2. Clone `git clone https://github.com/hax4us/haxRat.git`

 3. Goto server directory `cd haxRat/server`

 4. Install all dependencies `npm install`

 5. Make a separate directory where haxrat app will be save `mkdir ~/haxrat`

+6. Run server `node index.js`

-5. In your browser navigate to `http://<SERVER IP>:22533` & Login with default username and password ( By default server will run on localhost and to make a client APP you can use [PORTMAP](https://portmap.io) to access APP on wide area network , check below for demo to setup haxRAT with PORTMAP.)
+7. In your browser navigate to `http://<SERVER IP>:22533` & Login with default username and password ( By default server will run on localhost and to make a client APP you can use [PORTMAP](https://portmap.io) to access APP on wide area network , check below for demo to setup haxRAT with PORTMAP.)

 ### For default PASSWORD [CLICK HERE](https://afly.pro/INTuM7)